AaronPLopez/Soccer/README.md

 -------------------------------

 ##### CHANGELOG

+Build 0.1.0.2 (Prerelease)
+1. Fixed typo in the command-line help that would report the incorrect version for soccer
+2. Binary build using the .NET 6 SDK 6.0.413 (.NET Runtime 6.0.21)

 Build 0.1.0.1 (Prerelease)
 1. Fixed a condition that could cause soccer to crash if the ArcGIS Server itself went offline or was unavailable